 Overview

-Alzheimer’s Disease (AD) is best conceptualized as a process that plays out over decades resulting in immune activation, chronic neuroinflammation, metabolic dysregulation, the formation of amyloid beta plaques, excessive phosphorylation of tau proteins, disruption of synapse function and eventually neuron death.
+We view Alzheimer’s Disease (AD) as a process that plays out over decades resulting in immune activation, chronic neuroinflammation, metabolic dysregulation, the formation of amyloid beta plaques, excessive phosphorylation of tau proteins, disruption of synapse function and eventually neuron death.
 There is no single cause but rather a complex interaction of factors that are part of the process leading to chronic inflammation in the brain.
 Chronic inflammation (IL-1b, IL-6, TNF-a) is the essential common pathway leading to synaptic dysfunction, dementia and cell death.
+We submit that dysregulated immunity which leads to chronic non-productive inflammation should be the target of the next generation of therapies for AD.

 Causal factors are upstream of neuroinflammation